 Room A single room is preferred with a private toilet or designated commode.
 When private room is unavailable, draw curtains around resident.
 Door May remain open.

-Signage Contact Precaution signage at the

-entrance to the room and at the bed space

-in a multi-bed room.

-Masks/ Eye protection Follow Routine Practice

-Gloves For all entries into the resident's

-environment

-Long-sleeved Gowns For direct contact with resident or when contact with the environment is anticipated

-Hand Hygiene Before and after contact with resident and their environment before aseptic procedure, after contact with body fluids
+Signage Droplet/Contact Precaution signage at the entrance to the room and at the bed space in a multi-bed room.
+Masks/ Eye protection When within 2 meters of the resident Gloves For all entries into the residents environment Long-sleeved Gowns For all entries into the residents environment Hand Hygiene Before and after contact with resident and their environment before aseptic procedure, after contact with body fluids Resident Equipment Dedicate to the resident, or clean and disinfect after use